LaszloLueck/libping.net/README.md

 Please look at the <a href="SAMPLES.md">SAMPLES.md</a> document to checkout how the things work and how you could use the lib to build ping and traceroute methods.

+## 2022-02-05 Implementation of traceroute in this library
+As a result of a request, i implement a traceroute function in this library.
+See the samples.md for an example of usage.

 Have a great day!